Tykhyy's Conjecture on finite mapping class group orbits: Proof of Tykhyy's Conjecture

 \subsection{Tykhyy's Conjecture}

-Tykhyy conjectured that all the representations $\rho\colon\pi_1\Sigma\to\SL_2\C$ of a sphere $\Sigma$ with $n\geq 3$ punctures whose conjugacy class belongs to a \emph{finite} mapping class group orbit belong to certain list that can be found in~\cite[Section~11]{tykhyy}.
-We formulate Tykhyy's Conjecture by regrouping the representations into different sub-families and by often mentioning only one representative of each conjugacy class.
+Tykhyy conjectured that every representation of a sphere $\Sigma$ with $n\geq 3$ punctures whose conjugacy class lies in a \emph{finite} mapping class group orbit belong to certain list that can be found in~\cite[Section~11]{tykhyy}.
+We reformulate Tykhyy's Conjecture by regrouping the representations into different sub-families and by often mentioning only one representative of each conjugacy class.
 For simplicity, we fix a geometric presentation of $\pi_1\Sigma$ with generators $c_1,\ldots,c_n$.